QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Documentation
   - Pick a nice name for your virtual lab.
 Make sure the name won't be mixed up with other virtual labs.
   - Publish virtual lab metadata outside the virtual lab.
 This will allow others to be aware of the context of the virtual lab from an early stage.
-<span style="color:green">ToDo: Check if we have a single preferred metadata catalogue</span>.
     - Track the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
-    - <span style="color:green">ToDo VLIC: Choose a metadata standard. </span>
+    - Currently, we are choosing a default metadata catalogue.
+See issue [#275](https://github.com/QCDIS/projects_overview/issues/275).

 ### During core development
 Where possible, do the following while building the virtual lab: